Maitre-Pangolin/github-codemates/README.md

 It was really frustrating as my application was behaving as expected but my allowed calls would top out in two clicks of the mouse as a single page load after a search can trigger 30 API user calls to get users full informations.

-I've decided to create a small back-end service (LINK) to make server-to-server call using a dedicated OAuth2 token to increase the call rate to 30 and 5000 for search and core access respectively.
-(In progress)
+I've decided to create a [small back-end service](https://github.com/Maitre-Pangolin/github-project-backend) to make server-to-server call using a dedicated OAuth2 token to increase the call rate to 30 and 5000 for search and core access respectively.